craftingcity/The-Known-World/Genereric Party Formation Contract.md

 14. All votes regarding an adventurer is to be held without the adventurer's knowledge to the best of the party's ability.

 15. All changes, amendments, notices, applications, and anything else of noteworthy information must be shown to all adventurers as soon as reasonably possible but no later than a week unless impossible.
-It is an adventurer's responsibility to share this information with the party or knowledge of these information as immediately as possible.
+It is an adventurer's responsibility to share this information with the party or knowledge of these informations as immediately as possible.

 16. This contract may be amended by vote.
 All sections which call for unanimous vote may only be changed by a unanimous vote.

+Witnessed and signed by,